filippi-claudia/champ/docs/README.md

 #### Documentation
 CHAMP developer documentation can be generated using [Doxygen](http://www.doxygen.nl/) tool.
 The package is easy to install, we advise to follow the instructions at the Doxygen web page: <http://www.doxygen.nl/download.html>.

-The Doxyfile file provided in CHAMP root directory contains all the settings needed to generate the documentation.
-Once Doxygen is installed, at the root folder of CHAMP simply run:
+The Doxyfile file provided in CHAMP docs directory contains all the settings needed to generate the documentation.
+Once Doxygen is installed, at the docs folder of CHAMP simply run:
 ```
 doxygen Doxyfile
 ```